 Redmond Hub tabling event for 10-year anniversary with Redmond Proficiency Academy (October 2018).

-Currently, CET is re-developing the online “Rider’s Guide for Bend Dial-A-Ride Service” resource to include a more in-depth fixed-route focused comprehensive guide.
+CET developed rider guides for Bend and Rural services resource to include a more in-depth fixed-route focused comprehensive guide.

 Staff developed informational materials to educate older adults how to use fixed-route service through “Transit 101” handout (November 2018)